jfjlaros/mzf2wav/docs/introduction.rst

 ============

 This project is closely related to MZPut_, which is used to transfer an MZF image from a PC directly to an MZ.
-MZPut was originally built upon this utility, but later versions of MZF2WAV were inspired by MZPut.

-Also see the related pages:
+Also see these related pages:

 - PC tape interface_.
 - File transfer / Data transfer problem_.